MICHELLE LOUIS

 Author

 Artist and naturalist Michelle Louis has a vigorous curiosity about the natural world.
-Her abstract landscape paintings cultivate connection to the lands she explores.
+Her energetic, investment-quality paintings bring balance and harmony

 Archives